stfc/cloud-deployed-apps/MAKING_CHANGES.md

 ### 6. Delete your testing cluster

 ### 6a.
 If working on a fork
-Your last commit should be to change back the `repoURL` to this repo link: https://github.com/stfc/cloud-deployed-apps.git
+Your last commit should be to change back the `repoURL` to this repo link: `https://github.com/stfc/cloud-deployed-apps.git`

 ### 6b.
 If working on a branch
-Your last commit should be to change back the `gitRevision` back to `HEAD`
+Your last commit should be to change back the `gitRevision` back to `main`

 ### 7. Mark the PR ready for review and get it merged